jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 This technique is an approximation of named arguments (a long requested feature for JS!), in that the properties on the object map to the destructured parameters of the same names.
 That also means that we get optional parameters (in any position) for free, as you can see leaving off the `x` "parameter" worked as we'd expect.

-Of course, all the previously discussed variations of destructuring are available to us with parameter destructuring, including nested destructuring, default values, etc. Destructuring also mixes fine with other ES6 function parameter capabilities, like default parameter values and rest/gather parameters.
+Of course, all the previously discussed variations of destructuring are available to us with parameter destructuring, including nested destructuring, default values, and more.
+Destructuring also mixes fine with other ES6 function parameter capabilities, like default parameter values and rest/gather parameters.

 Consider these quick illustrations (certainly not exhaustive of the possible variations):